The price of Greenland

 —Manuel Quezon

 Countries have in the past made massive sacrifices in the name of self-determination.
 For example, Comoros voted 95% in favor of independence from France in 1975, save the island of Mayotte.
-Unsurprisingly, Comoros is still one of the poorest nations on Earth, whereas Mayotte—a French department—is seeing its living standards converge rapidly with the Hexagon.12 Comoros, in fact, had to face a rebellion on Anjouan island where the rebels raised the Tricolor and asked Paris to become a French overseas collectivity.
+Unsurprisingly, Comoros is still one of the poorest nations on Earth, whereas Mayotte — a French department — is seeing its living standards converge rapidly with the Hexagon.13 Comoros, in fact, had to face a rebellion on Anjouan island where the rebels raised the Tricolor and asked Paris to make them a French overseas collectivity.

 On the other hand, other places have foregone independence because it didn’t make economic sense and their people enjoyed full civil rights.
-Puerto Rico comes to mind immediately, but there are no serious secession movements in any American territory.
+Puerto Rico comes to mind, but there are currently no serious secession movements in any American territory.

 How strong is Greenlandic nationalism?
 A reputable 2017 poll indicated that Greenlandics opposed independence if it would lead to a lower standard of living.
 A not great 2025 poll just indicated that they support becoming an American territory.
 In other words, I don’t really know.
-But given the evidence, I have trouble believing that Greenlandic voters would pass up $800,000 per person.
+Given the evidence, I have trouble believing that Greenlandic voters would pass up more than $400,000 per person, but I do not know.

-Are there any benefits to associating with the United States beyond whatever cash payments the federal government agrees to?
+Are there any benefits for Greenlandics from joining the United States beyond whatever cash payments the federal government agrees to?
 That’s less clear.
 I can think of three possible benefits:

 Access to the bigger U.S. market for tourism, other exports, and any Greenlanders who want to leave;